MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 ## The Zero Trust adoption motion

-Customers who are familiar with the Cloud Adoption Framework for Azure have asked, “Where’s the Zero Trust adoption framework?”
+Customers who are familiar with the Cloud Adoption Framework for Azure have asked, "Where’s the Zero Trust adoption framework?"

 The [Cloud Adoption Framework for Azure](https://azure.microsoft.com/solutions/cloud-enablement/cloud-adoption-framework) is a methodical process for introducing new apps and services into an organization.
 The focus is primarily on a proven process an organization can follow to introduce an app or service into the environment.
 The scale motion is repeating the process for each app that is added to a digital estate.

 Adoption of a Zero Trust strategy and architecture requires a different scope.
-It is about introducing new security configurations *across an entire digital estate*.
+It's about introducing new security configurations *across an entire digital estate*.
 The scale motion is two dimensional:

 - Taking a piece of the Zero Trust architecture, such as data protection, and scaling out this protection across the entire digital estate.
 - Repeating the process with each additional piece of the Zero Trust architecture, starting with strategic quick wins and foundational pieces, and then advancing to more complex pieces.